 Food allergies affect as much as 4% of the US population.
 Food proteins may initiate an immune response in sensitized individuals.
 The spectrum of symptoms due to allergy is broad, affecting the eyes, nose, throat, skin, and gastrointestinal tract.
 Respiratory symptoms are the most life-threatening and include swelling of the airway (angioedema), which can lead to asphyxiation and death.

 Atopy.
 Individuals with a history of allergic diseases are said to be atopic and may have greater risk of severe or fatal reactions to anaphylaxis triggers.
 These include patients with asthma.

-Age and gender.
-Allergy and anaphylaxis patterns vary by age and gender.
-For example, adults have more medication reactions than children do, simply because they typically take more medications than younger people do, and adults react more frequently to bees and other venomous insects, because they are more likely to have been previously exposed, compared with children.
-Likewise, females are more likely to be sensitized to neuromuscular blockers through a similar chemical in cosmetics.
+Age and sex.
+Allergy and anaphylaxis patterns vary by age and sex.
+Adults have more medication reactions than children do, simply because they typically take more medications than younger people, and adults react more frequently to bees and other venomous insects because they are more likely to have been previously exposed.
+Likewise, females are more likely to be sensitized to neuromuscular blockers through a similar chemical exposure in cosmetics.

 Exposure history.
 Intravenous exposure tends to cause more severe reactions, because it circumvents epithelial or endothelial exposure barriers.
 Severity also increases with intermittent dosing (as compared with continuous dosing) or with greater intensity of exposure, as in seasonal or frequent occupational exposures.

 History of anaphylaxis.
 Previous (especially recent) anaphylaxis is a risk factor for recurrence.